Zaid-Ajaj/Fable.SimpleJson/README.md

 ```fs
 type Person = { FirstName: string; LastName: string }
 ```
 Then obviously using Fable's `ofJson<Person>` wouldn't work because the keys of the object don't match.
-SimpleJson can help with this by first rewriting the keys into something Fable built-in converter understands:
+SimpleJson can help with this by first rewriting the keys into something Fable's built-in converter understands:
 ```fs
 "{\"first_name\":\"John\",\"last_name\":\"Doe\"}"
 |> SimpleJson.parse